ardani/slim-common/readme.md

 ### slim-common is a package of solutions

 I started by solving some common lower-level problems: things like how to manage configuration.
-But soon I moved on to larger challenges&mdash;challenges that required me incorporate things like the Facebook PHP SDK.
+But soon I moved on to larger challenges&mdash;challenges that required me to incorporate third-party libraries like the Facebook PHP SDK.
 More challenging though they may be, the problems I was solving were still *common* problems, so into the library went Facebook's code.

 ### slim-common provides these essential toolkits/solutions: